FlashVGGT Logo

 Abstract

 3D reconstruction from multi-view images is a core challenge in computer vision.
 Recently, feed-forward methods have emerged as efficient and robust alternatives to traditional per-scene optimization techniques.
 Among them, state-of-the-art models like the Visual Geometry Grounding Transformer (VGGT) leverage full self-attention over all image tokens to capture global relationships.
 However, this approach suffers from poor scalability due to the quadratic complexity of self-attention and the large number of tokens generated in long image sequences.
 In this work, we introduce FlashVGGT, an efficient alternative that addresses this bottleneck through a descriptor-based attention mechanism.
 Instead of applying dense global attention across all tokens, FlashVGGT compresses spatial information from each frame into a compact set of descriptor tokens.
 Global attention is then computed as cross-attention between the full set of image tokens and this smaller descriptor set, significantly reducing computational overhead.
 Moreover, the compactness of the descriptors enables online inference over long sequences via a chunk-recursive mechanism that reuses cached descriptors from previous chunks.
-Experimental results show that FlashVGGT achieves reconstruction accuracy competitive with VGGT while reducing inference time to just 9.3% of VGGT for 1,000 images, and scaling efficiently to sequences exceeding 3,000 images.
+Experimental results show that FlashVGGT achieves reconstruction accuracy competitive with VGGT while reducing inference time to just 9.3% of VGGT for 1,000 images, and scaling to sequences exceeding 3,000 images.

-Method Overview
+Method

 FlashVGGT framework diagram

-Compressed Descriptor Tokens
+Descriptor Tokens

-Descriptor-based Cross-Attention
+Cross-Attention

-Chunk-Recursive Inference
+Chunk Inference

 Single-forward Reconstruction

-Online Reconstruction
+Chunk-recursive Reconstruction

 BibTeX